 Itziar Rodríguez – Zaranda, Es Princep Hotel

 Itziar has been the manager of the Michelin-starred Zaranda since Fernando P Arellano first opened in Madrid in 2005.
 The restaurant moved to Mallorca and, was located within the 5-star Castell Son Claret hotel in the southwest of the island, where it was the Balearics’ only restaurant with two Michelin stars.
-Zaranda has left the hotel in 2020 and we await details of its future location.
-Meanwhile, you’re likely to see Itziar at Fernando P Arellano’s other restaurant, Baiben, in Puerto Portals.
+Zaranda left the hotel in 2020 and in 2021 opened in Es Princep Hotel in Palma.

 Marga Coll – Miceli, Selva & Arrels by Marga Coll, Illetes